GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Create a printout template for the IER
 * [ ] Reimplement similar changes to position fields in the applicant data entry form

 Today's work was quite straigthforward.
 I began my work in the parenthetical position field of the IER form.
 First, I made the plantilla item number field reset and update the value of the parenthetical position field upon selecting a plantilla item number.
 Next, I remove the extra blank parenthetical position options that were created while the parenthetical position in the database is either blank or null.
 All this while, I have also worked to transfer these position fields to a dialog box that will load the selected position.
 Afterwards, I implemented code that extracts the salary table from the database beforehand so it can be loaded once a position is selected and loaded in the IER. <u class="to-do">I will have to generalize this code, too, or at least put it into the MPaSIS app class constructor so this will be readily available after the MPaSIS app page is loaded.</u> I, then, added code that filters the loaded job position data and loads the qualifications into the display fields.
 Loading the education, training, and experience QS's were a breeze, but loading the eligibility data was a bit tricky.
 It was probably due to my mindset that was anticipating that <u class="to-do">the system might need to implement both an optional set of eligibilities (`OR`) and mandatory sets of eligibilities (`AND`)</u>.
 I was able to pull it through, though.
-Near the end of my shift, I started to lay the groundwork for fetching job applications based on selected position data.
+Near the end of my workday, I started to lay the groundwork for fetching job applications based on selected position data.
 To do this, I first transferred most of the code in fetching job applications using applicant codes or names into a PHP function and generalized it to accept other `WHERE` criteria and `LIMIT` values. <u class="to-do">I might expand this function later on to allow for more arguments.</u> Just before I tapped out for the day, I was already pulling these job application data from the database. <u class="to-do">All that's left to do is restructure the data for displaying in the IER table.</u>

 ## 5/4/2023
 I started the day by working on and fixing the styling of some message boxes for loading job applications, which sometimes fails to render properly on some views and also overflows outside the screen.
 I then continued to implement the IER form.
 As I added position fields on IER, I encountered and fixed a minor bug that was left unfixed in the Applicant Data Entry form which manifests itself whenever position titles and parenthetical titles are selected but no plantilla item numbers are listed.
 I also modified the FormEx class with a new method that I formerly included with its ScoreSheet subclass so the method can be used with the IER form, as well.
 Tonight or tomorrow, whichever time is convenient, <u class="to-do">I shall also implement code that will force updates in the parenthetical position field once the plantilla item number is selected.</u> <u class="to-do">Likewise, I will try to finish the IER tomorrow.</u>